Joe Oltmann: Conservative activism

-Oltmann's activism next included questioning the Black Lives Matter movement, including issuing false claims that Antifa was responsible for arsons in his home state.
+Oltmann's activism next included questioning the Black Lives Matter movement, including issuing claims that Antifa was responsible for arsons in his home state.
 He also became the host of the podcast Conservative Daily, where he shares far-right theories and opinions, such as his support of the Russian invasion of Ukraine.
 Some of his comments have led to defamation suits, such as his claim that an LGBTQ magazine journalist was an accessory to the murder of a woman who later proved to still be alive.
 Media Matters has reported that Oltmann's podcast has collaborated in advancing QAnon claims and conspiracy theories.
 He has also issued racist attacks against the philosophy of critical race theory and pushed conspiracy theories steeped in antisemitism.

 In 2022 his podcast was featured in television news due to his advocacy of executing political foes by hanging, after a Republican state lawmaker nominated Oltmann for governor.
-He has also called for the execution of the US President.
+He has also called for the execution of US President Joe Biden.

+In January 2026, Oltmann filed for candidacy in the 2026 Colorado gubernatorial election, seeking the Republican Party nomination.

 Election denial

 Oltmann is the founder of FEC United, a political organization that advocates for candidates for public office in the State of Colorado and has been involved in the Stop the Steal campaign in its efforts to spread disinformation about the 2020 US presidential election results.
 This included actions immediately after Donald Trump's election loss, when he met with members of Trump's staff in conversations arranged by Trump lawyer John Eastman.
 He has also been accused of defamation in a lawsuit filed against him and other defendants by a former executive of Dominion Voting Systems.

 Oltmann has continued to participate in events that spread disinformation about the 2020 election, including an event in Colorado where he falsely claimed that he and his compatriots suffered an anthrax attack, instead of falling ill due to COVID-19.
 His company, PIN, has been involved in spreading misinformation online via paid email circulations.
-His election denialism also extended beyond the 2020 election, when in 2022 he hosted a rally to protest the results of the US midterm Congressional election, claiming they had been skewed by fraudulent activity.
+His election denialism also extended beyond the 2020 election, when in 2022 he hosted a rally to protest the results of the 2022 United States elections, claiming they had been skewed by fraudulent activity.